seeingterra/echo-tts/README.md

 - **Add your voice samples** (WAV/MP3) into the `audio_prompts/` folder so they appear in the reference dropdown.
+    - You can now do this directly in the UI:
+        - Use the **Speaker Reference → Add Audio Prompts** panel.
+        - Drag & drop or select multiple files.
+        - Click **Upload Voice Files** to copy them into `audio_prompts/`.
 - **Scroll to the bottom** of the Gradio interface to find the **"Voxta / HTTP API Integration"** section, where you can start/stop the built-in API server and generate a ready-to-paste Voxta provider config.